krizkontrolz/Home-Assistant-nextion_handler/UI_Design/README.md

 # User Interface Design for HMI devices
-(_Last updated: 2022-05-13_)
+(_Last updated: 2022-05-16_)

-These resources may be helpful for others designing the graphics for their interfaces on small HMI (human-machine interface) screens like Nextions.
+These resources may be helpful for others designing the graphics for their interfaces on small HMI (human-machine interface) displays like Nextions.

 The SVG files have full multi-page project examples (a lot more than the preview thumbnails show), have template components that be can easily adapted to other projects, and use named 'swatches' for easily changing the color theme across all components in the project.